I was inspired to write this while under the showerhead.

-OK there's a clear distinction between rotten apples and good ones.
+There's a clear distinction between rotten apples and good ones.
 Now we start to be picky because as you look at the rest of the apples you see defects in many of them.
-So do you leave them or do you remove them?
+So do you leave them or do you remove them also?

 Let us say that there are too many imperfect ones to remove and that it would be easier to just remove the good ones.
-You are able to have a closer look and make a clear judgment on what is the best for you to take away and digest as the fruit of you choice.
+You have a closer look and make a clear judgment on what is best for you to take away and digest as the fruit of your choice.

 So we are back to my Sensei’s saying: